Home Australian Women

-Patterson, Kay Christine Lesley (1944 - )
+Patterson, Kay Christine Lesley

-Born: 21 November 1944 Sydney, New South Wales, Australia
+- Born 21 November 1944, Sydney, New South Wales, Australia

-Senator the Honourable Kay Patterson was elected to the Senate for Victoria in 1987.
+Kay Patterson was elected to the Senate for Victoria in 1987.
 On 7 October 2003 she was appointed Minister for Family and Community Services and Minister Assisting the Prime Minister for the Status of Women.
 Her other ministerial appointments have included being Minister for Health and Ageing, Parliamentary Secretary to the Minister for Foreign Affairs and Parliamentary Secretary to the Minister for Immigration and Multicultural Affairs.
-Prior to entering Parliament she was Principal Lecturer and Chair with the School of Behavioural Sciences at the Lincoln Institute of Health Sciences.
+She retired at the expiry of her term in June 2008 prior to the general election.
+A complete record of her parliamentary service, including links to her first and valedictory speeches, can be found in the Parliamentary Handbook of the Commonwealth of Australia (see below).

 Events